 Don’t be afraid to dig deep when it comes to your values.
 Get personal.
 Say something that will spark an emotion in your ideal customer.
 What do they want out of the businesses they support?
 But be warned: don’t give empty promises.
 Be prepared to follow through on what you say or your customers will feel duped.

 Some purpose-based company value starters that go for the bold:

 - Accountability: willingness to accept responsibility no matter what.

 - Delight: the everyday joy that comes from exceeded expectations.

-Customers like to see companies with consistent branding throughout their advertising and interactions.
+Customers like to see companies with consistent branding throughout their advertising and interactions, which makes sense.
+When they see that your company is actually walking the walk, you are immediately more trustworthy.
 Using your values as a guiding light for your brand strategy helps streamline your goals and marketing alongside your brand personality.
 It also has the added bonus of helping all employees—from the C-suite down—work toward a common goal.
 When everyone’s focus is on the same core qualities, your customers get consistent service and your brand is authentic.
-That is one reason why 58% of companies with a clearly articulated purpose experienced growth of +10% according to one study.
+According to one study, that authenticity is why 58% of companies with a clearly articulated purpose experienced growth of +10%.

 Why Do You Really Matter?